jimhigson/oboe.js/writing/main/2_Introduction.md

 incremental changes are easier to action, I have been careful to ensure that this perspective may be with only a few carefully chosen changes and without any loss of interoperability to existing systems, avoiding the temptation of wholesale shift to a new technology stack.
+Although I will express my dissertation partially through programming, the shift required for this evolutionary change is felt more strongly as a shift in how we *think* about http than it is a change in the underlying technology itself.

-http usage pattern could be improved and wish to offer an alternative usage paradigm built on the same technologies.
-While this solution is presented as software, the change is as much a shift in how we think about http as it is a change in the underlying technology itself.
-The problems I wish to address can be split into two broad areas: performance in terms of speed (and the perception thereof) and tight coupling of semantics between client and server.
+Whilst the primary area of concern for this dissertation is to improve the throughput and reactivity of systems created using REST, the approach chosen may also be considered against a secondary problem often experienced in REST systems: that of tight coupling between systems and the difficulty this brings in adding new semantics to existing message formats.

 Why not writing for the server side?
 Why just the client?